shayakbarh/Comp_Phy_Assignment_2/README.md

-# This is repository for Computational Physics Assignment 2
+# This is a repository for Computational Physics Assignment 2